Browse the Guide:

 CHADEAYNE, OLIVE (1904-2001).
 ARCHITECTURAL COLLECTION, 1924-1956.
 9.8 cu. ft.

+International Archive of Women in Architecture.
 Architect of Walnut Creek, California; member of the American Institute of Architects.
 Papers consist of architectural drawings of residences, primarily in the Southern California area, done while both self-employed and working for others.
 Includes several drawings done by noted California architect LILIAN RICE (1889-1938), with Chadeayne as her associate.
 Also includes a transcript of an oral history interview, February 1993.
-International Archive of Women in Architecture.
-Finding aid available on the Virginia Heritage Project database.
+Finding aid available online.
 Ms1990-057.

 CHAILLÉ, STANFORD E. (1830-1911).
 COLLECTION, 1860-1903.
 Confederate surgeon general of Louisiana and later surgeon and medical inspector of the Confederate Army of Tennessee (1882).
 Dean of Tulane University Medical School (1885-1908).
 Letters, government-issued documents, printed material, and two photo albums.
 Covers the Union occupation of New Orleans, postwar elections, Dr. Chaillé's medical career, and Chaillé genealogy.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2008-031.

 CHAMBERS, CHARLES E. PAPERS, 1991-94.
 0.2 cu. ft.
 Obsolete title.
 Now cataloged as a book, Virginia Confederates in Texas (E548 .C436 1991 Civil War Spec).
 Ms91-030.